 In a matrix, we give a formal role to more parties to critical decisions.
 Perhaps business units, geographies and functions have been used to making unilateral decisions that don’t really take into account the needs and perspectives of their colleagues in other parts of business.

-Maybe the increase in alignment activities is healthy.
+Maybe the increase in time spent aligning activities is healthy.
 The critical test is – do we make better decisions.

 Many matrix implementations are also associated with increasing centralisation, often focusing on fewer, “bigger bets”.
 If you are making fewer, more global decisions then you should expect that more people will be involved in the decision process.
 Smaller decisions that may have been taken locally in the past, for example in product development, will inevitably take longer if you are deciding whether to develop a huge local product.
 If you are seeing larger decisions or want more consequences being taken, then don’t be surprised if the amount of alignment and communications are higher.